Kichura/MCWine/sources/resources_used.md

 - [thgabs](https://www.curseforge.com/minecraft/texture-packs/programmer-art-fix) - Fixes some of the missing assets,
 - [nappabutterfinger](https://www.planetminecraft.com/texture-pack/162old-food-textures-resource-pack) - Restores food items to their old variants,
 - [ic22487](https://www.planetminecraft.com/texture-pack/programmer-art-ultimate-1-17) - Make multiple 1.17/1.18 textures programmer art-like,
-- [DeadbushCarrot](https://www.planetminecraft.com/texture-pack/fixed-diamond-armor-programer-art) - Fixes the diamond chestplate model on programmer art.
+- [DeadbushCarrot](https://www.planetminecraft.com/texture-pack/fixed-diamond-armor-programer-art) - Fixes the diamond chestplate model on programmer art,
+- [blank3times](https://www.planetminecraft.com/texture-pack/cherry-blossom-programmer-art) - Implements cherry blocks to programmer art.

+## Resource Pack Credits (High Contrast+)

+- [Vanilla Tweaks](https://vanillatweaks.net/picker/resource-packs) - Changes the panorama to the end,
+- [Hobbit Falcon](https://www.planetminecraft.com/texture-pack/more-high-contrast-ui) - Modifies every other UI to be high contrasted,
+- [Lizter](https://www.curseforge.com/minecraft/texture-packs/higher-contrast) - Implements icon to pack,
+- [Kichura (That is me!)](https://github.com/Kichura) - Fixes third-party textures and polishing tiny details.

 *(This list is subject to change - If you do not want to use any of the two resource packs then you can disable them in the resource packs configuration page in-game)*